azakonovg/Digit-Detection/README.md

 ## Usage

-1. Draw a digit (0-9) on the canvas using your mouse or touch input
+1. Draw digits on the canvas or view MNIST samples
-2. Click "Submit" to get the model's prediction
-3. Use "Clear" to reset the canvas
-4. Train the model with custom epochs using the "Train Model" button
+2. Train the model with custom epochs
-5. Reset model weights using the "Reset Model" button
-6. View sample images from the MNIST training dataset
+3. Watch how weights change during training
+4. Modify network architecture
+5. Test the model with your own drawings

 ## Model Training